Spring Break 1970, and time to get out of town. With my 2 Bud’s in search of an adventure.

 Then on to Perdue to see Doug and Charlie’s friend Jim.

 Six ear shattering, knee crunching hours later we arrived at the house he was sharing just off campus.
-He had 17 roommates, a lighted waterbed bladder with live goldfish, seating cushions filling the floors and guitars and bongos amongst the décor.
+He had 17 roommates, a lighted waterbed bladder with live goldfish, seating cushions filling the floors and guitars and bongos complimenting the décor.

 The ultimate Hippie haven, right!

-Dinner that evening was at the I-Hop on a budget, pick up some beers for the prerequisite sing a long, to be capped by the entire version of Alice’s Restaurant ,with added verses.
+Dinner that evening was at the I-Hop on a budget, pick up some beers for the prerequisite sing a long, to be capped by the entire version of Alice’s Restaurant , with added verses.

 Crash for the night, OJ and toast for breakfast and back to reality 7 hours later.
+Another eventful road trip and safely back in Akron.

 Here’s the best part.